 The plot center’s around the disappearance of a boy in small town, Indiana.
 When his best friends, a gnarly band of misfits, go out in search of him, they stumble upon a strange, semi-mute girl, with telekinetic abilities.
 Que the mad scientists, government cover-ups, more disappearances and you get the idea.

 Don’t get me wrong, Stranger Things, is a lot of fun to watch and get swept away in.
-Former Chapman University Alumni, the Duffer brothers, made all the right moves and it’s paid off.
+And as a fellow Champan University alum, I'm super proud of the Duffer's.
+They made all the right moves and it’s paid off.
 Season two is already a go!

 Finn Wolfhard (Mike Wheeler), Gaten Matarazzo (Dustin Henderson) and Caleb McLaughlin make up the trio of friends looking for the missing kid, Will Byers, played by Noah Schnapp.
 The success of the show rested mostly on these, fairly unknown actors and for the most part, they pulled it off.
-Lending her 80’s street cred is, Winona Ryder, playing Will’s mom, Joyce Byers.
-She gave me panic, horror, desperation and determination, but I’m not convinced she gave me a mother.
+Lending her 80’s street cred playing Will's mom, Joyce Byers is, Winona Ryder.
+She gave me panic, horror, desperation and determination, but I’m not totally convinced she gave me a mother.
 I’m excited that a series, based in horror, has given her the platform in which to show audiences another side of Ryder’s talent that’s not all wrapped up in angst, neurosis, creep, or ingénue.
-Joyce Byers not a role audiences have seen Ryder play before, so it can be a bit jarring for those who essentially got through their teens and early twenties with her films
+Joyce Byers is not a role audiences have seen Ryder play before, so it can be a bit jarring for those who essentially got through their teens and early twenties watching her films.

-Right on schedule, I quite enjoyed the character of, Jonathan Byers, played by Charlie Heaton, who totally has that young Johnny Depp, sensitive outsider thing going strong and yeah, I dug it.
-Finally, the lynch pin of the series was the casting of telekinetic girl, out on the lamb, Eleven.
+Right on schedule, I quite enjoyed the character of, Jonathan Byers, played by Charlie Heaton, who totally has that young Johnny Depp, sensitive outsider thing going strong.
+And yeah, I dug it.
+Finally, the lynch pin of the series was the casting of telekinetic the girl on the lamb, Eleven.
 The Duffer’s found their Eleven in, Millie Bobby Brown.
 With very limited dialog, there was a lot riding on Brown's performance.
-Literally, the resident freak, Brown quietly portrayed her character's distrust of people, her sometimes alienating fear of discovery, her ignorance of all things childish and all while hesitantly embarking on her own journey of self actualization.
-And here’s the good news friends, girlfriend did it!
+Literally, the resident freak, Brown quietly portrayed her character's distrust of people, her sometimes alienating fear of discovery, her ignorance of all things childish all while hesitantly embarking on her own journey of self actualization.
+And here’s the good news, girlfriend did it!

 Expect to be delighted by some new and some very familiar faces throughout the series.
 Depending on your age, Stranger Things, may be a really nice nostalgic ride into the past, or a fun glimpse into what it was like growing up in the 80’s.
 Either way, viewers don’t have a thing to lose!